Stop Being Nice. Start Being Kind: Understanding the Leadership Difference

 - Dec 12, 2025

-- 3 min read
+- 4 min read

-Leaders say they want to be kind but what they often practice is niceness.
-And while niceness feels comfortable in the moment, it’s kindness that actually builds trust, performance, and resilient teams.
+There’s a quiet misunderstanding at the heart of many workplaces.
+Leaders often say they want to be kind, but what they practice is niceness.
+While niceness feels comfortable in the moment, it’s kindness that builds trust, performance, and resilient teams.

 When Leadership Feels Disconnected, Niceness Isn’t Enough

-Reflecting back on our biggest challenge to the norms in decades… During the early days of the pandemic, many leaders found themselves suddenly disconnected from their teams.
+In moments of real disruption—crisis, uncertainty, loss of control—traditional leadership instincts often fail us.
+Reflecting on our biggest challenge to the norms in decades, during the early days of the pandemic, many leaders found themselves suddenly disconnected from their teams.
 Offices closed overnight.
 Routines vanished.
-People were dealing with uncertainty not just at work, but in their personal lives, their health, and their sense of safety.
+People dealt with uncertainty not just at work, but in their personal lives, health, and sense of safety.

 Nice vs Kind: A Leadership Distinction That Matters

 Let’s be clear.
-Niceness is often about avoiding discomfort.Kindness is about staying present inside it.
+Niceness is often about avoiding discomfort.
+Kindness is about staying present inside it.

-Kindness doesn’t avoid hard conversations.
-It makes them possible.
-This is where psychological safety is built, not through cheerfulness, but through reliability, clarity, and human connection.
+Kindness doesn’t avoid hard conversations; it makes them possible.
+This is where psychological safety is built—not through cheerfulness, but through reliability, clarity, and human connection.

 The Most Underrated Act of Kindness: Follow-Through

+Here’s the unglamorous truth about leadership kindness: One of the kindest things you can do is to do what you said you’d do.
 Miss deadlines, and someone else absorbs the stress.
 Arrive late, and others wait.
 Forget commitments, and trust erodes quietly.
 But trust isn’t built through grand gestures or inspirational speeches.
 It’s built through consistent, dependable behaviour.
 Kindness lives in follow-through.

 Why Kindness Is Contagious and Commercially Smart

-Kindness isn’t just good ethics, it’s good business.
+Kindness isn’t just good ethics; it’s good business.
 Research consistently shows that cultures grounded in genuine care experience:

-Recognition boosts self-esteem and positive affect.
-Being seen and acknowledged activates motivation and loyalty.
 One sincere “thank you” can change how someone feels about their work for an entire week.
-One genuine check-in can prevent a quiet resignation.

 Token Kindness vs Real Kindness: The Difference Is Presence

-Most leaders ask, “How’s it going?”
-Somewhere between emails, notifications, and the next meeting.
+Most leaders ask, “How’s it going?” somewhere between emails, notifications, and the next meeting.
 Kind leaders do something different.
 They pause.
 They close the laptop.
 They ask better questions.
+Instead of “How are you?”, they ask: “What’s one thing that’s harder than it should be right now?”

+And then, this is the important part: they listen long enough for the real answer to arrive.
 We can all agree that teams don’t need more meetings.
-They need leaders who are fully present, so listen with intent when you ask a question; it can really save time later.
+They need leaders who are fully present.
+Listening with intent when you ask a question can really save time later.

 Leading with Kindness Doesn’t Mean Losing Control

 One of the most powerful shifts leaders can make is letting go of command-and-control thinking and trusting people to lead in ways that meet their teams’ needs.
+At SWAA, we say: Clear principles matter.
+Rigid scripts don’t.

-When leaders are given permission to lead with kindness, connection, and gratitude in their own authentic way something interesting happens:
+When leaders are given permission to lead with kindness, connection, and gratitude in their own authentic way, something interesting happens: Kindness doesn’t dilute leadership authority; it humanises it.

 Three Practical Ways to Lead with Kindness (Starting Today)